Undergraduate Majors & Certificates

-Ranking: 2Since the discovery of fission 50 years ago, a new field using energy from the atom’s nucleus has developed and electricity is being produced commercially in a several-hundred-billion-dollar industry.
+Ranking: 2Since the discovery of fission in the 1930's, a new field using energy from the atom’s nucleus has developed and electricity is being produced commercially in a several-hundred-billion-dollar industry.
 Applications of radioactive tracers have been made to medicine, science, and industry.
 Radiation from particle accelerators and materials made radioactive in nuclear reactors is used worldwide to treat disease, provide power for satellite instrumentation, preserve food, sterilize medical supplies, detect faults in welds and piping, and polymerize chemicals.

 Industrial & Systems Engineering